rust-lang/rust/text/0000-integer-overflow.md

 impl WrappingOps for u64
 ```

-These are implemented to wrap around on overflow unconditionally.
+These are implemented to preserve the pre-existing, wrapping semantics
+unconditionally.

 ### `Wrapping<T>` type for convenience